gkong/spa/README.md

 The `example` directory includes:
 - the above example and a minimal `index.html`
 - the above example bundled via browserify
-- a very simple server implemented in 15 lines of golang code, which serves `index.html` for all routes other than a single javascript bundle, thereby giving the front end the opportunity to handle deep links.
+- a very simple server, which serves `index.html` and supports deep links.

 To run the example: